keivrijdag/keivrijdag/README.md

 The TECE group has grown, with some new social members being added.
 Giacomonday was revived, with Giacomono being absent (he does get the invitation email, though).
-The Giacomonday got a more serious character, by adding a scientific topic to be informally discussed.
+The Giacomonday got an even more serious character, by adding a scientific topic to be informally discussed.